 Full audit trail of access to sensitive services

 an AWS IAM user account needs to change settings on the AWS account or add/modify cloud entities associated with the account or its VPCs.

-Navigate to the IAM Safety main page, and click GET STARTED.
+Navigate to the IAM Safety page n the IAM Protection menu, and click GET STARTED.